St. Mary Reservoir

+Wally's Beach

 The Wally's Beach site (DhPg-8) at the reservoir is an important site for late Pleistocene to early Holocene paleontology and archaeology.
 It was found when the reservoir was partially drained for the construction of a new spillway in 1998.
 The original flooding of the reservoir had killed the vegetation and when the water level dropped, wind erosion removed layers of unprotected sand and silt, exposing trackways and bones of extinct mammals, as well as stone tools used by Paleoindian hunters.
-The Wally's Beach site became submerged again when the reservoir was refilled several years later.
-The bones and artifacts from the site are housed at the Royal Alberta Museum.
+The Wally's Beach site became submerged again when the reservoir was refilled several years later and is only exposed at times of very low water levels.
+Bones and artifacts from the site are housed at the Royal Alberta Museum.

 Age

-Based on radiocarbon dating of faunal remains, the assemblage preserved at St. Mary Reservoir were dated from about 11,000 years ago (11 to 11.35 kiloanna (ka) before present (B.P.)).
+Based on radiocarbon dating of faunal remains, the assemblage preserved at St. Mary Reservoir was dated at about 11,000 years ago (11 to 11.35 kiloanna (ka) before present (B.P.)).
 This placed it in latest Pleistocene to earliest Holocene time.
 Re-examined in 2015, the dating for the camel, horse, and muskox bones subsequently changed this figure to 13.1 - 13.3 ka B.P.